-Evasion of restriction on national strategic assets Many countries have national strategic assets, technologies and industries whose ownership and control may be restricted to only local citizens, to make sure the imposed sanctions are not being circumvented.
+Evasion of restriction on national strategic assets Many countries have national strategic assets, technologies and industries whose ownership and control may be restricted to only local citizens, or in the sanctioning country, to make sure the imposed sanctions are not being circumvented.
 Beneficial ownership transparency can reveal cases where non-permitted individuals or governments own shares or have control in national strategic assets.
-For instance, the US government accountability office (GAO) has warned that government agencies including the FBI and DEA were leasing high-security space from foreign owners including China.
+For instance, the US government accountability office (GAO) has warned that government agencies ncluding the FBI and DEA were leasing high-security space from foreign owners including China.